 Applied research forms a key component of Paul’s practice and he has led the development of the Living Urban Districts Framework – a tool for integrating public realm design with quantifiable public health metrics.
 He is also a frequent speaker on topics of active transportation and public space design, for both academic and professional audiences.
 His work has been recognized by awards from the Royal Architectural Institute of Canada, the Ontario Association of Architects, Canadian Society of Landscape Architects, the Canadian Institute of Planners and the Institute of Transportation Engineers.

-Sibylle von Knobloch, OALA, CSLA, ASLA, is a co-founder and principal of NAK Design Group.
-She has more than 30 years experience in landscape architecture, urban design, urban ecology and project management in Canada and abroad.
+Sibylle von Knobloch, OALA, CSLA, ASLA, is a principal of O2 Planning and Design.
+Formerly the co-founder and principal of NAK Design Group. she has more than 35 years’ experience in landscape architecture, urban design, urban ecology and project management in Canada and abroad.

-Sibylle is a registered member of the Ontario Association of Landscape Architects, the Canadian Society of Landscape Architects, and the American Society of Landscape Architects.
+Sibylle is a registered member of the Ontario Association of Landscape Architects, the Canadian Society of Landscape Architects, the American Society of Landscape Architects and has participated as a juror for the Mississauga Urban Design Awards and the Toronto Urban Design Awards.
+She is the recipient of the 2023 OALA Carl Borgstrom Award for Service to the Environment.

-A founding Principal of PMA Landscape Architects, Jim Melvin, MLA, OALA, FCSLA, has over 37 years of landscape architectural experience and has been responsible for projects of major open space development, urban infill parks, community and park planning and long-term care residences and schools.
+A founding Principal of PMA Landscape Architects, James (Jim) Melvin, MLA, OALA, FCSLA, has over 40 years of landscape architectural experience and has been responsible for projects of major open space development, urban infill parks, community and park planning and long-term care residences and schools.

-Jim Melvin is a member of the CSLA College of Fellows, past Chair, 2008-2009, recipient of the CSLA Andre Schwabenbauer Award.
+James Melvin is a member of the CSLA College of Fellows and past Chair, 2008-2009, recipient of the CSLA Schwabenbauer President’s Award and the OALA Pinnacle Award..
 He has participated as a juror for the CSLA National Awards; Nathan Phillips Square International Student Design Competition, Univ. of Guelph/Waterloo; Excellence In Planning Awards, OPPI; Mississauga Urban Design Awards and for Canada Blooms.
-Jim is a past President of the Canadian National Exhibition.
+Jiim has taught at University of Toronto and Toronto Metropolitan University (Ryerson).
+Jim is also a past President of the Canadian National Exhibition.

-Jim Gough is the Department Manager, Transportation Planning at WSP.
-He has over 30 years of experience.
-He has significant experience relating to urban development, addressing complete streets and relevant disciplines such as traffic engineering, active transportation and transit modes, as well as parking.
+Jim Gough is a transportation engineer, with 40 years of experience in public and private sector projects.
+He has significant experience relating to urban development across Canada, addressing complete streets and urban intensification, via relevant disciplines such as traffic engineering, active transportation and transit, as well as parking.
 His experience includes a wide range of assignments related to place-making and urban intensification.
-Recent urban design projects to which Jim has contributed include the Bloor Street West Visioning Study and the two St. Clair Avenues Studies for the City of Toronto, the Cooksville and Port Credit Mobility Hub Master Plans in the City of Mississauga, and an urban design study for the Town of Tecumseh, Ontario.
-Jim managed the Hurontario/Main Street Transit, Urban Design and Land Use Master Plan, which received the Canadian Institute of Planners Award of Excellence in Transportation and Infrastructure.
-Jim has a focus on sustainability in transportation, and he is the Chair of the Institute of Transportation Engineers (ITE) Sustainability Task Force.
+Recent urban design-related projects to which Jim has contributed include the Bloor Street West Visioning Study and the two St. Clair Avenues Studies, the Re-imagining Yonge Environmental Assessment and the Lower Yonge Precinct Plan, all for the City of Toronto, and designs for the redevelopment of Yorkdale Shopping Centre and Scarborough Town Centre, on behalf of Oxford Properties Ltd. Jim managed the Hurontario/Main Street Transit, Urban Design and Land Use Master Plan, which received the Canadian Institute of Planners Award of Excellence in Transportation and Infrastructure.
+Jim has a focus on sustainability in transportation, and he is the past Chair of the Institute of Transportation Engineers (ITE) Sustainability Task Force.
+He now serves on the Transportation Research Board’s Light Rail Transit Committee, and is the past Chair of that Committee’s Streetcar Sub-Committee.

-With a commitment to educating others about the role buildings play in today’s climate emergency, Olivia has spoken extensively about the design of zero carbon buildings and the business case for building more sustainably, including lectures at the CaGBC’s Innovation Series, University of Toronto and George Brown College.
-She is a Certified Passive House Designer and currently serves on the RAIC’s Advisory Committee for Promoting Equity and Justice.
-She is a graduate of the University of Waterloo with degrees in architecture and environmental studies.
+With a commitment to educating others about the role buildings play in today’s climate emergency, Olivia has spoken extensively about the design of zero carbon buildings, including lectures at the CaGBC’s Innovation Series, the University of Toronto and George Brown College.
+She is an active member of the RAIC, serving on the Advisory Committee for Promoting Equity and Justice and the Climate Action Engagement Plan Steering Committee.
+These advocacy roles enable her to push for greater climate action while also highlighting issues related to environmental justice.